Cannabidiol (CBD) is increasingly used by people affected by neurodegenerative diseases

 Cannabidiol (CBD) more specifically does not act on a particular pathology: it is a “regulating” substance of our endocannabinoid system.
 Cannabidiol (CBD) modulates already existing mechanisms active in our organism.
 Essentially, when an imbalance or decompensation occur in the endocannabinoid system, the modulation provided for by cannabidiol (CBD) – which acts, for example, on the immune system or indirectly on an inflammatory process – tend to recover the original balance.

-Cannabidiol (CBD) is used by thousands of people throughout the world, who, each and every day, fight their battles against diseases, which currently have no treatment.
+High quality CBD is used by thousands of people throughout the world, who, each and every day, fight their battles against diseases, which currently have no treatment.
 The request of these individuals – the only one – is to be able to lead a decent life, also with the help of treatments supporting them to cope with their specific pathology.